Fdawgs/ydh-discharge-summary-form/README.md

 To ensure the longevity and security of the discharge summaries it has been decided that the forms and surrounding processes will be moved to a standalone web app.

+A number of challenges have reduced the robustness of this project:

+-   Disowned by its original project manager (Solutions Development team manager stepped in)
+-   No technical lead/architect
+-   No formal specification
+-   No documentation of how the existing discharge summary SharePoint form works
+-   Built rapidly under pressure from the director level after a project manager had promised it would be available before August 2019
+-   Only one developer in the team at the time with competing demands for time
+-   No front-end development experience within the Solutions Development team

+As it stands, it will require significant refactoring in the future to make it viable for use long-term and to improve code quality.

+A roadmap with planned future changes can be found in [docs](https://github.com/Fdawgs/ydh-discharge-summary-form/tree/master/docs/).

 # Prerequisites

 -   Windows Vista or greater; Windows Server 2008 or greater